Timetastic/slate/source/index.html.md

 ### Query Parameters

-Append these query paramters to your request to filter your holidays.
+Append these query parameters to your request to filter your holidays.
 As a minimum we'd recommend setting a date range filter.

 Parameter | Default | Description
 --------- | ------- | -----------